 - Initiate meaningful conversations and encourage feedback and collaboration.

 In doing so you create a culture of open communication.
 You give everyone all the context they need to understand teams’ priorities and provide support where needed.
 But how do you integrate these processes into your weekly workflows?

-Given all the research and existing frameworks, Perdoo just revamped its Check-in feature and included Reflections (brand new) to include everything you need to make sure you’re creating a continuous rhythm of execution.
+Given all the research and existing frameworks, Perdoo just revamped its Check-in feature and included Reflections to include everything you need to make sure you’re creating a continuous rhythm of execution.
 All in one place. 🎉

 Perdoo’s all-new check-in form, reflections, and more

 At Perdoo we believe your goals and all the work you do serve a common purpose and hence should live together.
 Check-ins automatically keep leads accountable throughout the quarter at a pace that works best for them (weekly, bi-weekly, or monthly).
 And we’ve added Reflections to enable teams and individuals a space to communicate and reflect on all the work that’s key to their success.

 Perdoo’s new check-in form is what you need to make execution a habit while creating that communication flywheel to initiate collaboration and feedback.
 Use Check-ins to:

 We can’t say this enough, but the more often you check in on your goals, the higher the chances are that you achieve them.
 For that reason, Perdoo makes sure your Check-ins are never missed.
 You can: